 Which Cloud Computing Model is Best for My Business?

-In the past, business owners were somewhat wary of Cloud Computing, being unsure about the safety and accessibility of their private data.
-As time has progressed, so has the use of Cloud Computing.
-Issues around security have been addressed, and the widespread adoption of the hybrid cloud means that Cloud Computing has become the go-to platform for forward thinking businesses to keep on top of key information.
+Issues around security have been addressed, and the widespread adoption of the hybrid cloud means that cloud computing has become the go-to platform for forward-thinking businesses to keep on top of key information.

 Types of Cloud Computing:

-Unless you have been living under a rock, chances are you are well aware of cloud computing.
+Chances are, you’re already well aware of cloud computing.
 However, did you know that there are three varying infrastructures available?
-Each one designed to fit individual business requirements.
-They are:
+Each one is designed to fit individual business requirements.

 The public cloud is the ideal option for companies who are either just starting out, deal with information that is not classed as business critical or are not governed by external legislation and regulation.

 In terms of usage and functionality, there is little to no difference between the Private and Public Cloud.
-What separates the two, is that the Private Cloud is solely used or owned by the business, therefore offering a greater level of security – ideal for running sensitive or critical data.
+What separates the two, is that the Private Cloud is solely used or owned by the business.
+Therefore, it offers a greater level of security which is ideal for storing sensitive or critical data.

 The Private Cloud in action

-With its ability to provide a secure infrastructure, businesses and industries that deal with highly sensitive data or are governed by strict data-privacy legislations are most suited to the private cloud.
+Due to its ability to provide a secure infrastructure, businesses and industries that deal with highly sensitive data or who are governed by strict data-privacy legislations are most suited to the private cloud.

 Hybrid Cloud in action